d9pouces/PythonNest/doc/source/index.rst

 Welcome to PythonNest's documentation!
 ======================================

-Read-only Pypi mirror, with advanced export / import functionnalities compared to other Pypi mirrors.
+Read-only Pypi mirror for disconnected networks, with advanced export / import functionnalities compared to other Pypi mirrors.
+You should run two PythonNest instances:

+   * the first one is connected to the internet and regularly fetch updates from the official mirror,
+   * the second one is in your disconnected network.

+The first instance export its data as plain files.
+Then these files can be sent to the second instance with a USB disk.

 If you are looking for a mirror hosting your own private packages, you should look at `Moneta <http://moneta.readthedocs.org>`_.